Skip to main content

 Methods of assessment: Students will complete at least two of the following Geography standards:

-• Geography 1.2 – Explore te taiao using data [5 Credits, Internal]
+• 1.2 – Explore te taiao (environment) using data [5 Credits, Internal] – completed in 2024

-• Geography 1.4 – Demonstrate understanding of geographic decision-making in Aotearoa New Zealand or the Pacific [5 Credits, External]
+• 1.4 – Demonstrate understanding of geographic decision-making in Aotearoa New Zealand or the Pacific [5 Credits, External]

-And at least two of the following History Standards:
+And at least two of the following History standards:

-• History 1.1 – Engage with a variety of primary sources in a historical context [5 Credits, Internal]
+• 1.1 – Engage with a variety of primary sources in a historical context [5 Credits, Internal]

-• History 1.3 – Demonstrate understanding of historical concepts in contexts of significance to Aotearoa New Zealand [5 Credits, External]
+• 1.3 – Demonstrate understanding of historical concepts in contexts of significance to Aotearoa New Zealand [5 Credits, External]

-Form 5 (Pre-Q):
+Form 5 (Pre-Q)

 Course description/aims: The Form 5 Pre-Q Geography curriculum is divided into three themes, which are collectively designed to develop an understanding of both the natural and human environment:

-• Population and Settlement: examines why and how populations change and different settlement patterns form
+• Population and Settlement examines why and how populations change and different settlement patterns form

 • The Natural Environment: examines a wide variety of processes shaping the landscape.
-These include tectonic processes, weathering, river, glacial and wind processes, coastal processes, climate and vegetation environments
+These include tectonic processes, weathering, river, glacial and wind processes, coastal processes, climate, and vegetation environments

 • Development: covers a range of topics from agricultural and industrial systems through to variations in economic development between countries

-Geographic skills and various methods of depicting geographical information (e.g. topographic mapping, graphs and models) are also covered in the course.
+Geographic skills and various methods of depicting geographical information (e.g. topographic mapping, graphs, and models) are also covered in the course.

 Methods of assessment: School examinations:

-• 1 x 1 hour examination – end of Term 1
+• 1 x 1-hour examination – end of Term 1

-• 1 x 2 hour examination – end of Term 2
+• 1 x 2-hour examination – end of Term 2

-• 1 x 3 hour examination – end of Term 4 (Pre-Q)
+• 1 x 3-hour examination – Term 4 (Pre-Q)

 Special equipment/costs: Students are required to provide their own Geography equipment.
 It should include a 30cm ruler, colouring pencils, glue stick, scissors, pencil sharpener, pens, and a 2B8 Book.
 Students may be required to contribute to any field trip bus costs.

-Form 6 (NCEA Level 2):
+Form 6 (NCEA Level 2)

 Course description/aims: Geography aims to develop an understanding of the environment as the home of people.
 This involves studying the characteristics and processes of both the Natural and Cultural environments of New Zealand and other parts of the world.
 The course also develops a wide range of thinking, practical, valuing and social skills.